tayyab3245/codequest-vs-extension/CodeQuest-Academy/codequest-coach/README.md

    - Click it to open the Dashboard
    - Open a `homework.js` file matching the pattern to see problem detection

+## Run & Debug
+Press **F5** to launch the extension in debug mode.
+The first run triggers a background watch build that automatically rebuilds the extension when you make changes to the source code.

 ### Expected Project Structure
 The extension works best with projects following this structure:
 ```